majodev/requirejs-nodewebkit-template-project/README.md

 <h1>requirejs-nodewebkit-template-project</h1>

 A template project for building node-webkit apps in require.js style.
+Provides complete integration for testing, building and releasing apps.

 Extracted from <a href="https://github.com/majodev/physiogame">physiogame</a>

 <h2>Features</h2>

-* example app that includes the libs lodash, log and Poll (shim).
+* example app that includes the libs <a href="http://lodash.com/">lodash</a>, <a href="https://github.com/pimterry/loglevel">loglevel</a> and <a href="https://github.com/mtrpcic/polljs">polljs</a> (shim).
 * folder structure and base files
 * requirejs configs for building, testing and development
 * grunt tasks